ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 ## How are incentives calculated?

 OBOL incentives are based on validator staking rewards.
 They are calculated daily and tracked off-chain.
-The higher the effectiveness and uptime of your validators, the more incentives you will generate.
+The higher the effectiveness and uptime of your validators, the more incentives you will accumulate.

 If the total staking rewards \( R \) for a validator are split among operators with percentages \( p_1, p_2, ..., p_n \), the rewards \( O \) for each operator can be calculated as: